The Cult Test|

 like Adolf Hitler's Nazi Party,

-Mao Tse Tung's Chinese Communist regime,
+Mao Tse Tung's Chinese Communist regime, and Vladimir Lenin

 and Joseph Stalin's murderous rule.

 I have structured this list of cult characteristics as a test